cospectrum/snake-opencv/README.md

 # Snake-OpenCV
-Snake case OpenCV with type annotations for Python
+Snake case OpenCV with type annotations for Python.

+Note: Still in early development

 ## Install